grails-plugins/grails-resources/README.txt

 Will also soon:

+* Change default extensions mechanism to grails.resources.filter.includes and allow any servlet matcher pattern there.
+Gives finer control

 * Add linkOverride mechanism

 * Support automatic bundling of files into less files prior to processing, and